fazlan-nazeem/custom-scope-issuer/README.md

 # custom-scope-issuer
 A custom scope issuer for APIM - The dependency versions are for APIM 3.0.

-This sustom scope issuer will return two hardcoded scopes(scope_1,scope_2) for all token requests.
+This custom scope issuer will return two hardcoded scopes(scope_1,scope_2) for all token requests.

 # Instructions